-The commercial kitchen dishwasher measure was added as a new custom measure in PY18, with the intention to convert this measure to a prescriptive measure in a subsequent year.
+Commercial kitchen dishwashers was added as a new custom measure in PY18, with the intention to convert this measure to a prescriptive measure in a subsequent year.
+Energy and demand savings will be calculated on a case-by-base basis using the Fishnick Dishwasher Life Cycle Cost Calculator.